Switch out from Dividend to Growth Plans of mutual funds6 min read

 Should You Switch?

-Much before this tax change was proposed, Paytm Money Advisory has been advising Growth plan since it is superior to the Dividend Plan.
-With this proposed tax change, it becomes imperative for most investors in Dividend Plans to switch to Growth plans and use SWP for regular income.
+Much before this tax change was made, Paytm Money Advisory has been advising Growth plan since it is superior to the Dividend Plan.
+With this tax change, it becomes imperative for most investors in Dividend Plans to switch to Growth plans and use SWP for regular income.

 Disclaimer: All the redemptions in SWP option are assumed to be from units that are long term in nature.
 It is assumed that you invest in equity – oriented funds for long term and keep redeeming amount required for monthly needs.
 Tax rates mentioned, unless specified, do not include surcharge and cess.
 Relevant surcharge and cess are as applicable.
 Before switching, please take into account the exit load and tax that is applicable on your investments.